Samic8/samdawson.dev/src/posts/magic-numbers.md

 In CSS maybe we don't have to be too strict and not every number usage needs to be a variable.
 But I think the more we can move towards using variables to represent meaning behind the numbers in our CSS the more maintainable our code will be.

-One problem that using variables can help us solve is keeping values consistent
+One problem that using variables can help us solve is keeping values consistent.
 ```css
 :root {
     --select-button-height: 40px;